run2bizdocs/documentation/en-us/docs/faq.md

     Thus, the document that has the highest score, is presented first and the others, with lower scores, in sequence.

-    To calculate the document score Solr uses a standard algorithm, where the frequency of the searched term is checked.
-But, it is possible to change the punctuation with the use of the boosts.
+    To calculate the document score, Solr uses a standard algorithm, where the frequency of the searched term is checked.
+But, it is possible to change the punctuation with the use of boosts.

-    Solr's boosters can be used in two moments at the time of indexing or query, and their use in search is more common.
+    Solr's boosters can be used in two moments: at the time of indexing or query, and when performing a search.
     Some boosters that may change the calculation of the score at the time of the survey are:

     -   term^num: where "num" is the importance of the search term, example: incident^2;

-    -   And the field boosters and dismax and edismax functions can also be used to boost search.
+    -   the field boosters and dismax and edismax functions can also be used to boost search.

     At ITSM, no booster is used, so far, only Solr's standard score calculation is used, and at the end of the search the ranking is done by the score and by the number of times the knowledge was voted / liked.